opencadc/collection2caom2/README.md

 # The Relationship to Long-Term Storage

 CAOM2, and the services and databases that implement it, is the metadata record that supports findability.
-Once files have been found, they need to be used.
+Once files have been found, they are going to be used.
 For that, there is the [Storage Inventory](https://github.com/opencadc/storage-inventory).
 SI manages data, in the form of archival file storage for science data archives.

 The relationship between the metadata and the data is expressed in the value of the `Artifact.uri`.